surajsharma/paper-jekyll-theme/_posts/2017-10-03-Dungeons & Dragons: the world of a sell-side analyst.md

 > "If you steal from one author it's plagiarism; if you steal from many it's research." - Wilson Mizner

 Not just banks and brokerages, but analysts of even ratings agencies trot around with a touch-me-not air these days.
-There aren't a lot of axes to grind in the media business, but the analyst is burrowed in a labyrynthine hierarchy, deep enough to make a [Kayastha](https://en.wikipedia.org/wiki/Kayastha) [HUF](https://en.wikipedia.org/wiki/Hindu_joint_family#Hindu_Undivided_Family) business look like a mom & pop store.
+There aren't a lot of axes to grind in the media business, but I've been sharpening mine for the analyst wombat, burrowed in a labyrinthine hierarchy deep enough to make an [HUF](https://en.wikipedia.org/wiki/Hindu_joint_family#Hindu_Undivided_Family) business empire look like a mom & pop store.

 Imagine being anlaytical with a right-wing persuasion, wouldn't you take any window?
 The analyst wants to escape, but the only way out is through, so he does the menial job.